orbitearn/orbit-controller-elysia/README.md

 Save the file (Ctrl+X, then Y, then Enter)

-6) Replenish the account balance with several amount of NTRN
+6) Replenish the account balance with several amount of NTRN (optional step)

-7) Specify the account address in address config of the orbit bank contract
+7) Specify the account address in address config of the orbit bank contract (optional step)

 ```
 {